 The Carol Tatkon Center on North Campus connects the academic core of Cornell with the residential center of first-year student life.
 It promotes interactions with faculty outside of the classroom and will help you discover and explore new interests.
 The supportive student staff answer any and all questions, act as mentors to new students, and provide information, referrals, and guidance about all things Cornell.

 As a first-year student, you will live with your classmates on North Campus, where the focus is on your transition to the Cornell living-learning community.
 Student support services, dining facilities, recreational opportunities, and fitness centers are all within walking distance of residential halls, with academic buildings just across the waterfall gorge.
 Together in one place, you and your fellow classmates will establish bonds right away.
 Faculty-in-Residence and Faculty Fellows are very involved in North Campus activities, helping you to create shared intellectual experiences outside of the classroom.
-Your learning experience will begin the summer before you arrive, with you and your classmates participating in the New Student Reading Project.
 As a first-year student, you will also participate in our First-Year Writing Seminars and have the option of taking one of the cross-disciplinary University Courses.